berkayozdin/bwHC-REST-API-Gateway/deployment/README.md

 ##### Variant 2:

-Use a separate virtual server to handle client verification, in combination with re-direction of all calls to the System API to this reverse proxy:
+Use a separate virtual server to handle client verification, in combination with re-direction of all calls to the Peer-to-peer and/or ETL API to this reverse proxy:

 ```nginx